Akshit-247/Zomato/README.md

-# Zomato Data Analysis and get insights of uers
+# Zomato Data Analysis and get insights of users
 used libary = numpy , pandas , matplotlib, seaborn